Outages, floods hit two New Jersey refineries; others restart

 DEMAND IN FOCUS

-Benchmark New York gasoline futures prices, which rallied more than 6 percent before the storm as traders feared a disruption in supplies, were still down 1 percent or three cents on Tuesday as the focus shifted to the likely cut in fuel consumption due to grounded flights and empty roads.
+Benchmark New York gasoline futures prices, which rallied more than 6 percent before the storm as traders feared a disruption in supplies, closed 1 percent lower.
 U.S. crude oil futures rose slightly, reversing Monday's dip.

 "For the moment you have a big black hole where there used to be oil demand," said Credit Suisse oil analyst Jan Stuart.
 He said 80 percent of demand in the New York metropolitan area had been affected somehow.

 "In the end, the demand deficit outweighs the supply deficit."